-Let us do-6: What type of soil is it?
+Activity - 6: What type of soil is it?

 Take 20 gm to 25 gm of soil from your soil sample.
 Remove the pebbles, grass and other organic matter from it.
 Add water to the soil, drop by drop, kneading the soil while doing so.
 Pour enough water so you can make small balls of soil, without the soil sticking to your palms.

 Make a 2.5 cm diameter ball of soil.
 Put this ball on a flat surface and try and roll it into a 15-cm-long rod.
 If you can bend the rod without breaking it, then bend it into a ring.

 You can identify a soil type by the extent to which you can mould it.
 Identify the different types of soils in the line diagram given below.
 Determine the soil on the basis of following chart.

 If the proportion of larger sized particles is more, we call the soil sandy.
 If the proportion of fine particles is more, the soil is clay.

 If large and fine particles are present in equal proportions, the soil is called loam.

-Let us do-7: The Moisture Content of Soil
+15.6 The Moisture Content of Soil

-There are many ways of finding out the moisture content of different soils.
+Activity - 7: There are many ways of finding out the moisture content of different soils.
 We shall use a simple method.
 Grind the soil you wish to find the moisture content of, into a fine powder.
 Weigh 100 gm of soil from this pile.

 Spread it on a newspaper and dry it for about two hours in the sun.
 While drying the soil, the sky must be clear and the heat of the sun intense.
 Keep turning the soil over while you are drying it.
-Be careful that the soil does not spill out of the newspaper.
-Weigh the soil again after it has completely dried.
-The difference in the two weights will tell you how much water 100 gm of the soil contained.
-This quantity is known as the percent moisture content of the soil.

 Let all the groups do the experiment with different soil samples.

-- Write the percent moisture content of the soil samples in the table. - Are the figures of the percent moisture content of all the soil samples the same? - Compare your findings with those of the other groups.
+Write the percent moisture content of the soil samples in the table.

+- Are the figures of the percent moisture content of all the soil samples the same? - Compare your findings with those of the other groups.

-Let us do-8: The Percolation
+Activity - 8: The Percolation Rate of Soil